Skip to content

 While some car maintenance is DIY-friendly, brakes are a safety system where caution is paramount.

-• Visual Inspection: With your car parked on a level surface, you can sometimes see the outer brake pad’s thickness through the spokes of your wheel.
+• Visual Inspection: With your car parked, you can sometimes see the outer brake pad’s thickness through the spokes of your wheel.
 If it looks very thin (less than ¼ inch), it’s time for a change.

 • Clean Your Wheels: A pressure washer can sometimes dislodge a small rock or debris causing noise, but this is a long shot.